SurajKande/python_packaging/README.md

 # create a distribution package:

 ### steps to create a basic package with some Python modules and submodules:

 	step1: create a dictionary, The name of this directory will be the name of the package, which we want to create.

 	step2: This directory needs to contain a file with the name "__init__.py".
 This file can be empty, or it can contain valid Python code.
 This code will be executed when a package will be imported, so it can be used to initialize a package.

 	step3: Now add the Python files and modules into this package which are to be distributed.

 	step4: create a setup.py file in the root folder, it acts as the entrypoint to the package as it contains the actual instructions used when building and distributing the package.

 	step5: Python packages are built into distribution packages, which are then uploaded to a server — usually uploaded to the global PyPI server — from which every person can access it and download.

 	step6: to build the distribution files simply run the following command in the root folder where your setup.py is located:
    `python setup.py sdist bdist_wheel              # creates source and build distribution files.`
-              two files are created in the dist directory

 # Distributing the package

 ## publish the package in opensource:

 If you’re writing an open source Python module and upload its package, **PyPI** (python packaging index) , more properly known as The ***Cheeseshop***, is the place to host it. to publish create a distributed package and follow the steps below

     step1: create a districution package (as mentioned above )